rhoneyager/libicedb/pages/mydoc/mydoc_install_deps_on_fed.md

 If the system is older, or if you cannot install packages on your system, then you may need to compile the compiler yourself.
 For GCC, see the instructions at the [GNU Compiler Collection Website](https://gcc.gnu.org/).
 For Clang, see [their website](https://clang.llvm.org/).
 Your mileage may vary.
 You will also probably have to compile HDF5 ([link](https://www.hdfgroup.org/downloads/hdf5/)) and zlib ([link](https://zlib.net/)).
 If possible, use a virtual machine with a more recent Linux distribution.

+For CentOS 6 / RHEL 6, you may need to also set -D\_GLIBCXX\_USE\_CXX11\_ABI=0 as a CMake option, if you are linking using a self-compiled compiler combined with the distribution-packaged libraries.

 ## Build instructions